Plastic Free Beach Day Essentials: A Comprehensive Guide (2026)

 Toys and Play

-- Natural rubber ball or wooden paddleball set
+- Natural rubber ball (skip the PVC inflatables)

-- Wooden boat or simple cotton kite (skip the foam boards and inflatables)
+- Wooden boat or floating water toy (skip foam boards)

 What I Do Not Stress About